 Ingredients

 - Psyllium husk powder - Psyllium husk is a prebiotic fiber and makes the tortillas fluffy and bendable.
 Note that some brands turn purple when baked.
 I have used Green Origins, BonPom and Just Naturals without issues.
 The NOW brand also works well.
-The colour change does not affect the taste.
+The color change does not affect the taste.

 - Parmesan cheese - finely grated, gives a lovely flavor and also helps bind the tortillas.